shambadynamic/NEAR-Shamba-Oracle-Backend/README.md

 One way to handle this is for the client to have logic to increase the allowance if it receives the response indicating a duplicate request has been sent.
 Another way might be to increase the allowance before each request.
 Again, this decision is up to the owner of the client contract.

-## Outstanding work

-There are various issues opened in this repository.
-As mentioned early in this document, this is an ever-growing repository.
-Soon we'll implement using the expiration to allow the client contract to cancel their request and receive the tokens back if it's within the window.
-There's also work in terms of setting up the [PreCoordinator](https://github.com/smartcontractkit/chainlink/blob/develop/evm-contracts/src/v0.5/PreCoordinator.sol) and whatnot.

-Contributors are welcome to get involved!